ismayc/thesisdown/README.md

 ### Day-to-day writing of your thesis

 You need to edit the individual chapter R Markdown files to write your thesis.
 It's recommended that you version control your thesis using GitHub if possible.
 RStudio can also easily sync up with GitHub to make the process easier.
 While writing, you should `git commit` your work frequently, after every major activity on your thesis.
 For example, every few paragraphs or section of text, and after major step of analysis development.
-You should `git push` at the end of each work session before you leave your computer or change task.
-For gentle novice-friendly guide to getting starting with using Git with R and RStudio, see <http://happygitwithr.com/>.
+You should `git push` at the end of each work session before you leave your computer or change tasks.
+For a gentle, novice-friendly guide to getting starting with using Git with R and RStudio, see <http://happygitwithr.com/>.

 ## Rendering